taymuur/Bytewise-DataScience/Week 03/3-tic-tac-toe-python.md

             self.draw_board()
             self.result = self.is_end()

-            # Printing the appropriate message if the game has ended
+            # Print the appropriate message if the game has ended
             if self.result != None:
                 if self.result == 'X':
                     print('The winner is X!')